 The GRS is the only broadly themed, graduate student focused conference designed to bring together graduate students from differing areas of study and from all stages of the degree process.
 It is an exciting opportunity to share experiences common to students in all graduate school communities.
-In 2019, there are more than 140 poster and oral presentations by graduate students from all eleven W&M Graduate Arts and Sciences Programs and 14 regional institutions.
+In 2019, there were more than 140 poster and oral presentations by graduate students from all eleven W&M Graduate Arts and Sciences Programs and 14 regional institutions.

 The Graduate Research Symposium grew out of, and along with, the American Cultures Conference, an annual event launched in 2002 by William & Mary's American Studies Program.
 Nurtured by Dr. Hans von Baeyer, Emeritus Chancellor Professor of Physics and former Director of the Graduate Center, the GRS is now overseen by a dedicated group of William & Mary graduate student volunteers and supported by the Dean and staff in the Office of Graduate Studies and Research.